QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 * Compliance Checker
 * Insurance Brokerage

+### Insured

 ## FIX Token

 FIX token is an ERC20 token.
-The token is awarded to all participants in FIX
+The token is needed for all roles to perform in the exchange.